landlab/landlab/docs/index.rst

 =====

-An extensive index to the Landlab grid and its methods is found on :py:mod:`landlab.grid <the following page>`.
+An extensive index to the Landlab grid and its methods is found on :py:mod:`the following page <landlab.grid>`.
 Below is a short hyperlinked summary.

 Grid types